In the guide

 Animal health

-The law helps prevent and trace the spread of disease by regulating the registration, identification and control on the movements of livestock.
-These rules apply to everyone that plays a role in animal health - this includes animal keepers, hauliers, market operators and abattoirs.
+The law helps prevent and trace the spread of disease by regulating the registration and identification of livestock, and control of their movements.
+These rules apply to everyone that plays a role in animal health; this includes animal keepers, hauliers, market operators and abattoirs.

 In addition to the above legislation, there are controls on fallen stock, veterinary medicines and the slaughter and killing of livestock.